-The practice had suitable arrangements to ensure the safety of the X-ray equipment.
-They met current radiation regulations and had the required information in their radiation protection file.
+The practice had suitable arrangements to ensure the safety of the X-ray equipment and had the required information in their radiation protection file.

 We saw evidence that the dentists justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits every month.
-We looked at the latest audit.
-There were no percentages calculated to determine if the quality of the X-rays being taken were in line with nationally recognised guidance.
-We were told the audit process would be reviewed.
+The practice carried out radiography audits every year following current guidance and legislation.